 Performance-Based Results

 Table ES-4 shows the amount by which homes either exceed or fall below the weatherization standard when comparing the energy consumption (in MMBtu) of the “as built” and “weatherized” energy models.
 Nearly two-thirds of homes that comply with the standard (63%) do so by a margin of 10% or less, while just 2% comply by a margin of more than 25%.
 Distance from the prescriptive baseline among non-compliant homes is more varied, with roughly one-quarter of homes falling into each of the four categories presented in Table ES-4.
 In summary, most homes that do comply with the standard just barely do so but the homes that do not comply with the standard often miss by a wide margin.
-See Figure A-10 in Appendix A for additional details on the level at which homes either exceed or fall below the weatherization standard
+See Figure A-10 in Appendix A for additional details on the level at which homes either exceed or fall below the weatherization standard.

 Table ES-4: Distance from Baseline of the Performance-Based Standard by Overall Energy Consumption (MMBtu)